-Drill testing of priority exploration targets up to seven kilometres to the north of the historical mine area is planned to occur upon receipt of an amended plan of operations.
-Large geochemical anomalies, strong gold values in surface rock samples and extensive geologic mapping have confirmed the presence of key structures and regional stratigraphic gold hosts at Kinsley North, and have defined drill targets.
-An amendment to the existing plan of operations was submitted on November 6, 2013.
+Drill testing of priority exploration targets up to seven kilometres to the north (Kinsley North claims) of the historical mine area is planned to occur upon receipt of an amended plan of operations.
+Geochemical anomalies, with significant gold values in surface rock samples and extensive geologic mapping have confirmed the presence of key structures and regional stratigraphic gold hosts and have defined drill targets.
+An amendment to the Plan of Operations is currently pending for an additional 23 acres (9.3 hectares) on the Kinsley North claims, which host a series of high-priority targets that have never been drill tested.